 Dochia was an old lady and a very popular character in Romanian mythology.
 Her story is linked to this celebration.

 The legend says Dochia had a stepdaughter and she made her do intense work.
 On a winter day, the old lady told her daughter to go to the river and wash a black coat until it became white as snow.
 That didn’t happen, of course.
 While the girl was struggling with the coat, a man appeared out of nowhere.
 He was called Mărțișor.

 He gave the stepdaughter a flower with red and white petals, which magically made the coat white as snow.
 The old woman was shocked to see the girl managed to accomplish the task.
 Then, she saw the flower in the girl’s hair.

 She thought spring came, so she took the herd in the mountains.
 On the way, the weather was nice and warm, so she left all of the coats she was wearing.
 When she arrived at the top of the mountain, she was caught by drizzle and fog.
 Then, Mărțișor appeared again and this time he told the old lady: “See how uncomfortable it is to be out in the cold?” and he disappeared.

 The old lady remained alone in the mountains.
 The legend claims before she left, she spun a red and white string.
 It is considered the white string symbolizes winter and red the summer.

 Where to buy Romanian trinkets

-Starting the end of February, the city center is usually packed with merchants who sell trinkets.
-However, we’d recommend for you to go the Village Museum if you want to buy or look at authentic and traditional trinkets.
+Starting at the end of February, the city center is usually packed with merchants who sell trinkets.
+However, we’d recommend you to go to the Village Museum if you want to buy or look at authentic and traditional trinkets.